modlee-ai/modlee/docs/README.md

 [Join our Discord server](https://discord.com/invite/m8YDbWDvrF) to discuss and contribute with other Modlee users.

 ## Roadmap
-- [ ] Create contribution guidelines.
+- [ ] Add more modalities and tasks.